JRDB: A Dataset and Benchmark of Egocentric Robot Visual Perception of Humans in Built Environments: Benchmarks and Metrics

 \revised{{\bf Average Precision (AP):} The value of AP is based on the notion of \textit{true positives} of the prediction set, which are determined by matching predicted bounding boxes with truth bounding boxes such that the IoU value between them is larger than a specified threshold, $tr$.}

 \revised{Considering the set of predicted and truth bounding boxes as $B_p=\{b^1_{p},...,b^n_{p}\}$, and $B_g=\{b^1_{g},...,b^m_{g}\}$ respectively, the \textit{true positives} set is a subset of the predicted boxes, \ie $B_{TP} \subset B_{p}$, which fulfills the following condition:} \revised{ where $b^{\pi^*(i)}_g$ is a corresponding unique matched bounding box from the the truth bounding box set $B_g$ for the predicted box $b^{i}_p$.
 All matching assignments between the prediction and truth sets are attained by $\pi^*=\argmax_{\pi\in\Pi_{m}}\sum_{i=1}^{n} IoU(b^{i}_p,b^{\pi(i)}_g)$.
-Note that if $m\geq n$ for each prediction,$b^{i}_p$ ,after solving the assignment problem, there is a match $b^{\pi^*(i)}_g$.
-Otherwise, for some $b^{i}_p$ there is no any match the truth list and thus, they are also excluded from true positive list.
+Note that if $m\geq n$ for each prediction, $b^{i}_p$, after solving the assignment problem, there is a match $b^{\pi^*(i)}_g$.
+Otherwise, some $b^{i}_p$ may not be matched to any truth box and thus, they are also excluded from true positive list.
 Similar to all the existing popular object detection benchmarks~\cite{pascal-voc-2008,Geiger2012CVPR, coco}, in our benchmark, the non-optimal greedy assignment strategy is used for solving the assignment problem\footnote{\revised{The predictions are sorted according to their confidence scores and then matching is greedily performed for the prediction with highest confidence scores first.}}. }

 \revised{Next, precision and recall are respectively calculated by $ Pr = \frac{|B_{TP}|}{n} $ and $Rc = \frac{|B_{TP}|}{m}$, where $|B_{TP}|$ is the cardinality of true positive sets (or simply the number of true positives). }